 The implementation of WSUD in a development seeks to achieve a range of outcomes relating to water quality, hydrology, conservation, biodiversity and amenity.
 Each of these outcomes can be met by ensuring development complies with the appropriate objectives and targets identified for the site.

 The objectives should focus on:

-- Water quality;
+- i.
+Water quality

-- Water quantity;
+- ii.
+Water quantity

-- Integrated water cycle management;
+- iii.
+Integrated water cycle management

-- Landscape and amenity;
+- iv.
+Landscape and amenity

-- Biodiversity enhancement; and
+- v.
+Biodiversity enhancement

-- Social outcomes.
+- vi.
+Social outcomes

 Step 3: Identify Suitable WSUD Measures